 |Price||Your pool of local bookkeepers is limited, and they’re usually more expensive than virtual bookkeepers.||Virtual bookkeeping services are typically less expensive than local bookkeepers.|

 Types of virtual bookkeepers

-There are two types of virtual bookkeeping solutions: Individuals, and services.
+There are two types of virtual bookkeeping solutions: freelancers and services.

 Freelancers are hired online through sites like Upwork.
 Their levels of experience and education vary widely—bookkeepers aren’t legally required to have specific credentials.